danfuzz/samizdat/doc/language-guide/04-operators.md

-These expressions correspond to calls to the library functions `eq` `ne` `lt` `gt` `le` and `ge` (with the obvious mapping of operator to function), which bottom out in calls to the generic functions `totalEq` or `totalOrder`.
+These expressions correspond to calls to the library functions `eq` `ne` `lt` `gt` `le` and `ge` (with the obvious mapping of operator to function), which bottom out in calls to the methods `totalEq` or `totalOrder`.
 See the definition of those functions for more details.

 **Note:** This can sometimes have surprising results, e.g. when comparing